 Hospitals all over the country are taking part

 In 2021, the Illinois Hospital Association launched the progress report to providers across the state.
 More than 140 Illinois hospitals have completed self-assessments so far.

 Thanks to a 2022 grant from the Commonwealth Fund, RUSH University Medical Center is helping test and validate the progress report on a national scale.
 Co-investigators are David Ansell, MD, MPH, the Medical Center's senior vice president for community health equity, and Brenda Battle, RN, BSN, MBA, senior vice president for community health transformation at UChicago Medicine.

 Your institution can join the national pilot by completing the progress report.
 If you complete it, your team will receive:

 - A report that details and analyzes your organization's score, including benchmark comparisons with peer organizations across the country

 - An implementation playbook to help you translate your data into action

-Thirty hospitals that complete the progress report will be selected to engage in an eight-week learning collaborative in the first quarter of 2023.* This national cohort of health care organizations will work together to translate their individual progress report data into action.
-If your organization is chosen to participate, you'll be equipped with a clear action plan at the end of eight weeks.
+Forty hospitals that complete the progress report will be selected to engage in a six-week learning collaborative in the fourth quarter of 2023.* This national cohort of health care organizations will work together to translate their individual progress report data into action.
+If your organization is chosen to participate, you'll be equipped with a clear action plan at the end of six weeks.

 To learn more, please complete this form.
 One of our team members will follow up with you.